robinrowe/libunistd/README.md

 Robin Rowe's libunistd is a lightweight Windows POSIX library that enables typical Linux C/C++ code to build in Windows Microsoft Visual Studio.
 If you're maintaining C++ code across Windows, Linux and MacOS you need a Windows POSIX library to make single codebase work.
 This is it.

-Libunistd supports all the commons Linux POSIX calls, except fork().
+Libunistd supports all the common Linux POSIX calls, except fork().
 Please don't fork.
 Use C++ standard threads or libunistd's POSIX pthreads instead.

 Usage: Set the include path in your VC++ project to include the directory libunistd/unistd (where the unistd.h file is).
 In any Linux code you have that won't compile in VC++, include the following at top of your header file: